rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 These will be surfaced in a new `Display` module.

 Access to these APIs is governed by the `xrn:firebolt:capability:display:info` capability.

+### Color Information...
+Expose this so apps can check
+BT2020 BT709

 ### 5.1.
 Display Width and Height